Amiga

 Amiga is a family of personal computers produced by Commodore from 1985 until the company's bankruptcy in 1994, with production by others afterward.
-The original model is one of a number of mid-1980s computers with 16-bit or 16/32-bit processors, 256 KB or more of RAM, mouse-based GUIs, and significantly improved graphics and audio compared to previous 8-bit systems.
-These include the Atari ST as well as the Macintosh and Acorn Archimedes.
+When introduced, it was one of a number of mid-1980s computers with 16-bit or 32-bit processors, 256 KB or more of RAM, and mouse-based GUIs.
+These include the Atari ST—the Amiga's primary competitor—Macintosh, Apple IIGS, and Archimedes.
 The Amiga differs from its contemporaries through custom hardware to accelerate graphics and sound, including sprites, a blitter, and four channels of sample-based audio.
 It runs a pre-emptive multitasking operating system called AmigaOS, with a desktop environment called Workbench.

 The Amiga 1000, based on the Motorola 68000 microprocessor, was released in July 1985.
 Production problems kept it from becoming widely available until early 1986.
 While early advertisements cast the computer as an all-purpose business machine, especially with the Sidecar IBM PC compatibility add-on, the Amiga was most commercially successful as a home computer with a range of video games and creative software.
 The bestselling model, the Amiga 500, was introduced in 1987 along with the more expandable Amiga 2000.
-The 1990 Amiga 3000 includes a minor update to the graphics hardware via the Enhanced Chip Set also used in subsequent models.
+The 1990 Amiga 3000 includes minor updates to the graphics hardware via the Enhanced Chip Set also used in subsequent systems.

 The Amiga established a niche in audio and multimedia.
 The first music tracker was written for the Amiga, and it became a popular platform for music creation.
 The 3D rendering packages LightWave 3D, Imagine, and Traces (a predecessor to Blender) originated on the system.
 The 1990 third-party Video Toaster made the Amiga a comparatively low cost option for video production.
+Many video games originated on the Amiga before being converted to other platforms, such as Populous (1989) and Lemmings (1991).

-In later years, the Amiga started losing market share to IBM PC compatibles and the fourth generation of video game consoles, eventually leading to Commodore's bankruptcy in 1994 and the end of Amiga.
-Commodore is estimated to have sold 4.85 million Amigas.
+The Amiga eventually started losing market share to IBM PC compatibles, which gained 256 color VGA graphics in 1987, and the fourth generation of video game consoles, eventually leading to Commodore's bankruptcy in 1994.
+Commodore is estimated to have sold nearly five million Amigas.
 Various groups have since released spiritual successors.